 - Success is spending a lot of time in nature and connect with people on a deeper, spiritual level.

 - Success is prioritising the people I love over external achievements.

 - Success is being my own boss, becoming financially independent, and prioritising self-care.

 - Success is surrounding myself with beautiful designs and immersing myself in the beauty of nature.

-- Success is building my own empire in an ethical and sustainable way and create meaningful relationships with my loved ones.
+- Success is building my own empire in an ethical and sustainable way and creating meaningful relationships with my loved ones.